nicbou/homeserver/README.md

 ### Environment variables

+Put these environment variables in a .env file.
 These environment variables are used by the project.

-Some of these are set automatically when you run `script/setup.sh`.
+* `COMPOSE_PROJECT_NAME`: A unique value for this project, to avoid docker container and volume conflicts.
+* `NEXTCLOUD_FILES_PATH`: Where your Nextcloud files are stored
 * `BACKEND_SECRET_KEY`: A random string used by Django.
 Keep this secret.
 * `BACKEND_DEBUG`: '1'.
 Any other value sets debugging to false.
 * `TRANSMISSION_DATA_PATH`: Local path that will be mounted as Transmission's data folder (for incomplete torrents, settings etc)